V3ENIOM/Fix-AttributeError-ImageDraw/README.md

 # Fix AttributeError ImageDraw in Python Crash Course on Coursera.
-In this repo, I will discuss how to solve this problem

   `AttributeError: 'ImageDraw' object has no attribute 'textbbox'`

-in Python Crash Course on Coursera.

-Firstly, this error occurs because of the Word Cloud version.
+Firstly, this error occurs because of the version of  the WordCloud package.

 The `ImageDraw.textsize()` method was deprecated in PIL version 9.2.0 and completely removed beginning with version 10.0.0 on 2023-07-01.

 The `ImageDraw.textbbox()` method was introduced in version 8.0.0 as a more robust solution.